AhmedNaleba/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 1-isdigit.c - C function that checks for a digit (0 through 9).
 2-mul.c - C function that multiplies two intergers.
 3-print_numbers.c - C function that prints the numbers, from 0 to 9, followed by a new line.
+4-print_most_numbers.c - C function that prints the numbers, from 0 to 9 except 2 and 4, followed by a new line.